sleaper/SchoolApp/README.md

+# DEPRECATED
+- Škola online made a new app, which contains most of the features I added to my app.
+- For this reason, the repo is just a showcase of tools I worked with.

 # Škola offline
 This is so far android (IOS in progress) mobile app for students that are using system Škola online (https://www.skolaonline.cz/).
-App is build on top of Škola online API.
+App is built on top of Škola online API.

 ### Why?
-- Notifications on new mark or homework
+- Notifications on new marks or homework
 - Faster loading
 - Plainer UI